lukejenner6/MSc_ResearchProject/README.md

 ## Project Limitations
 There is uncertainty over whether the discrepancy to the previous studies was due to the current sample’s lower skill level, as interactions between Elo-rating and time revealed conflicting results on whether lower skilled players in the sample experienced stronger decline in decision-making.

-These results are visualised below.
+These results are visualised below as screenshots of the graphs submitted in the final paper.
+Graph B's legend shows blue has highly ranked players, green as moderatly ranked players and red as lowly ranked players, according to arbitary groups used simply for illustrative purposes.

 ![](www/results_21.png)